rahulranjanmca/circlemonk/docs/core-java-interview-questions/collections.md

 - Arrays are always of fixed size, i.e., a user can not increase or decrease the length of the array according to their requirement or at runtime, but In Collection, size can be changed dynamically as per need.
 - Arrays can only store homogeneous or similar type objects, but in Collection, heterogeneous objects can be stored.
-- Arrays cannot provide the ?ready-made? methods for user requirements as sorting, searching, etc. but Collection includes readymade methods to use.
+- Arrays cannot provide the `ready-made` methods for user requirements as sorting, searching, etc. but Collection includes readymade methods to use.

 ---